jrfnl/clearPHP/_rules/good-practices/always-use-semicolon.md

 {% endhighlight %}

 There are a few situations where semicolon are not required, as another token will be used as instruction ending.
-For example :
+For example:

 {% highlight php %}
 <?php echo 'a' ?>